Under Secretary of Defense for Personnel and Readiness: History

 The position was first mandated by the National Defense Authorization Act for Fiscal Year 1994 (P.L.
 103-160), signed by President Clinton on 30 November 1993.
 Defense Directive 5124.2, passed 17 March 1994, officially established the position, incorporating the functions of the Assistant Secretary of Defense(Force Management and Personnel) and authorizing authority over the Assistant Secretary of Defense for Reserve Affairs and the Assistant Secretary of Defense for Health Affairs.
 Since the National Defense Authorization Act for Fiscal Year 2000 was signed on 5 October 1999, the Under Secretary has been responsible for establishing standards on deployment of units away from assigned duty stations, the length of time they may be away for a deployment away from assigned duty stations, and for establishing systems for reporting tracking deployments.

-When created in 1993, the USD(P&R) assumed authority primarily over three DoD offices: the Assistant Secretary of Defense for Health Affairs, Assistant Secretary of Defense for Reserve Affairs, and Assistant Secretary of Defense for Force Management Policy.
+When created in 1993, the USD(P&R) assumed authority primarily over three DoD offices: the Assistant Secretary of Defense for Health Affairs, Assistant Secretary of Defense for Manpower and Reserve Affairs, and Assistant Secretary of Defense for Readiness and Force Management.
 The ASD(FMP) has since been abolished, its responsibilities assumed by other officials reporting to the USD(P&R).